liz-lewis-manchester/CNM_2025_group_10/README.md

 Notes about our repository:

 CNM_Group_10_coursework.ipynb contains all our tests (what the instructions in this read me follows).
 Note, to see test 3 code you have to open directly with collab as opposed to just viewing in github.
+Note not in notebook folder due to issues with loosing files.

 Copy_of_CNM_Group_10_coursework.ipynb contains our code in a notebook, without individual tests.
+Note not in notebook folder due to issues with loosing files.

 model.py is our combined code in python form.